 James (Jimmy) Burg practises with the firm's Advocacy and Environmental Law Groups.
-On the Advocacy side, Jimmy enjoys a general litigation practice encompassing a broad range of civil and contractual disputes, corporate commercial litigation, professional liability, arbitration, and public law matters.
+His practice covers British Columbia, Alberta, and federal matters, and he works regularly out of the Vancouver and Calgary offices.
+On the Advocacy side, Jimmy enjoys a general litigation practice encompassing a broad range of civil and contractual disputes, corporate commercial litigation, real estate, construction, professional liability, arbitration, and public law matters.

-- Regulatory matters in renewables and clean energy technology
+- Regulatory matters in renewables, clean energy technology, and hydrogen

 - Strategic advice and representation to mining companies